xgeoff/arden/docs/pages/arden-society.md

 | sign | **merk** | merka | merkam | merkum | Symbol or signal |
 | science | **logen** | logena | logenam | logenum | From “logos,” knowledge |
 | God | **Ilun** | Iluna | Ilunam | Ilunum | Core divine being, capitalized always |

----

-These words carry a mix of emotional weight, political relevance, and cultural influence — and your Arden versions reflect that tone.

-Shall we roll into **🎵 Art** next?